kevinveenbirkenbach/cymais/roles/health-csp/README.md

 ## Description

-This Ansible role automates the validation of [Content Security Policy (CSP)](https://developer.mozilla.org/en-US/docs/Web/HTTP/Guides/CSP) enforcement for all configured domains by crawling them using a Puppeteer-based Node.js script.
+This Ansible role automates the validation of [Content Security Policy (CSP)](https://developer.mozilla.org/en-US/docs/Web/HTTP/Guides/CSP) enforcement for all configured domains by crawling them using a [CSP Checker](https://github.com/kevinveenbirkenbach/csp-checker).

 ## Overview